FormingWorlds/PROTEUS/docs/source/usage.rst

 * ``F_crit``
    - Critical flux.
-Once the upward net flux at the top of the atmosphere drops below this value, various stabilisation measures are applied which help prevent the model crashing when the instellation is large.
+Once the upward net flux at the top of the atmosphere drops below this value, flux-change limiters are activated.
    - (Float) Greater than or equal to 0.
 Set to 0 to disable.

 * ``F_eps``
-   - ??
+   - Deprecated.
    - (Float) ??

 * ``F_diff``
-   - ??
+   - Deprecated.
    - (Float) ??

 * ``RF_crit``
-   - ??
+   - Deprecated.
    - (Float) ??

 * ``dTs_atm``
-   - ??
+   - Deprecated.
    - (Float) ??

-* ``require_eqm_loops``
-   - When the instellation is large, it is sometimes necessary to apply so called 'equilibrium loops' in order to ensure the interior and atmospheric fluxes are balanced.
-This flag toggles these loops on and off.
-They only apply once the fluxes drop below ``F_crit``.
-   - (Integer) 0: Disabled, 1: Enabled.

 * ``prevent_warming``
    - Flag to ensure that the net upward energy flux is always positive, which